MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 - Document data (like purchase and sales orders)
 - Master data (like products)
-- Progress data (like dispatch and receiving advice and inventory on-hand updates)
+- Progress data (like receiving, dispatch, and inventory on-hand information)

 Many different integration methodologies can be used for the above, but the following is the recommended integration process.